Common Terms in Procurement

 Although each organisation and/or donor uses different names to the different purchasing procedures, they all share the same logic and basic principles.
 In this guide we are going to name the different procedures as follows.

 Direct Purchase or Single Quotation Procedure

-A purchase dossier might contain:
+A purchase dossier would contain:

 - The Purchase Order signed by the relevant persons.